 We are immortal souls having planetary experiences.
-All experiences — however beautiful — get boring over time.
-For that reason, the evolution of experiences is as important as experiencing itself.
+All experiences — however beautiful — become boring eventually.
+For that reason, the evolution of experiencing is as important as experiencing itself.

 Since the mind experiences, we need to evolve our minds before we can have greater experiences.
-That’s where enlightenment comes in — the continuous expansion and intensification of consciousness.
+That’s where enlightenment comes in — the evolution of consciousness.

-Planetary life allows us to have five basic types of experiences:
+Planetary life allows us to have seven types of experiences:

-Most people are busy repeating the first four types of experiences.
-They expand experiences horizontally, meaning they look for new types of experiences or new variations of known experiences.
-For example, they may go on many different vacations.
+Mostly, we are busy repeating the first five types of experiences.
+We expand experiences horizontally, meaning we look for new types of experiences or new variations of known experiences.
+For example, we may try different kinds of vacations.
 The type of experience (vacation) is the same, but the variations keep the boredom away.
-Until the soul gets bored of vacations altogether and looks for a new type of experience.
+Until our soul gets bored of vacations altogether and looks for a new type of experience.

 When we are young, we try all sorts of experiences.
 Parents should give their children ample opportunities to do so.